dannsam/xenko-docs/manual/game-studio/navigation.md

 **Navigation groups** define different navigation properties for the entities you add to them.

-You should create different navigation groups for different kinds of entities that require navigation.
+You can create different navigation groups for different kinds of entities that use navigation.
 For example, if your game features vehicles controlled by scripts, you might create different navigation groups for different sizes of vehicle, each with different rules: a car group, a bus group, a motorcycle group, etc.

 1. In the **solution explorer** (the bottom-left pane by default), select the **Assets folder**.